cnpryer/huak/dev-resources/planning.md

 ## Motivation

-`huak toolchain use` requires persisted data in the user's environment to track what projects *use* which installed toolchains. settings.toml provides a place to store this data as "scopes" for installed toolchains.
+`huak toolchain use` requires persisted data in the user's environment to track what projects *use* which installed toolchains. settings.toml provides a place to store this data as "scope" for installed toolchains.

 ## Requirements